Advokat: Finland

 Any lawyer applying for membership in the Finnish Bar Association must have completed a Master of Laws degree, entitling them to hold judicial office, and must be known to be a person of integrity.
 They also must have several years experience in the legal profession and other judicial duties.
 Only members of the bar association are entitled to use the Swedish language professional title advokat (fi. asianajaja).
 The Finnish Bar Association has about 1,570 members.

 Norway

-A candidate seeking permission to practice from the Supervisory Council for Legal Practice (no. Tillsynsrådet for advokatvirksomhet) is required to graduate from law school as a Candidate of Law, must be a person of integrity, must be at least 20 years of age, and must have practiced for two years.
+A candidate seeking permission to practice from the Supervisory Authority for Legal Services (no. Advokattilsynet) is required to graduate from law school as a Candidate of Law, must be a person of integrity, must be at least 20 years of age, and must have practiced for two years.
 Only those authorized by the Supervisory Council are entitled to use the professional title advokat in Norway.
 To a certain extent, there is a monopoly held by those bearing the title advokat on providing legal services in Norwegian courts of law.